 Can Creep (Deformation) Be Fixed?

-Creep deformation is permanent and cannot be reversed as the material would have deformed plastically.
-The only way to fix creep deformation is to change the part or use a material that will not creep under normal operating conditions.
+Creep deformation is permanent and does not reverse as the material is deformed plastically.
+The only way to fix creep deformation is to change the part or use a material that does not creep under normal operating conditions.

 What Is the Difference Between Creep and Brittle Failure?

 Creep is a relatively slow form of failure that is dependent on prolonged stress at elevated temperatures.
-Creep can occur well below the yield point of a material.
-Brittle failure occurs rapidly and is primarily caused by high stress and can be accelerated by defects such as cracks and inclusions.
-Brittle failure occurs at the ultimate tensile strength of a material.
+Creep occurs well below the yield point of a material.
+Brittle failure often occurs below the ultimate tensile strength, especially in the presence of stress concentrators or flaws.

 Disclaimer